db-arcane/SatchelShot/README.md

 Allows players to blow up a satchel charge using an incendiary bullet or fire arrow.
 Regardless of whether the charge is lit, doused or a dud.

-With this plugin, a player could place a satchel charge on a door, douse it with a water gun to put out the fuse, then set it off remotely with a gun.
+With this plugin, a player could place a satchel charge on a door, douse it with a water gun to put out the fuse, then set the charge off remotely with a gun.
 Imaginative players may come up with other uses.

 SatchelShot also has options to relight the fuse instead of immediately detonating, and allow explosive rounds to blow up charges.